bszyman/UmbracoDocs/17/umbraco-cms/customizing/extending-overview/extension-types/kind.md

 ```
 {% endcode %}

 This code registers the Button Kind.
-Other Header App extensions using `type: 'headerApp'` and `kind: 'customHeaderAppButton'` will inherit the preset `elementName: 'umb-header-app-button'`.
+Other Header App extensions using `type: 'headerApp'` and `kind: 'button'` will inherit the preset `elementName: 'umb-header-app-button'`.

 Another Header App extension can be created without defining `elementName`.
 It automatically inherits this property from the Kind.